palantir/conjure/docs/howto/invoke_clis_manually.md

 ## 4. Generate code

-The `demo.conjure.json` IR JSON file can now be passed to generators, for example:
+The `demo.conjure.json` IR JSON file can now be passed to generators, which will write files to a fresh directory:

     $ mkdir output
-    $ conjure-typescript generate foo.conjure.json output --rawSource
+    $ conjure-typescript generate --rawSource foo.conjure.json output
     $ tree output
     output
     ├── hello